willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Automatic: Windows Mixed Reality will determine the best experience for your hardware configuration.
 For most people, this is the best choice to start with.
 * 60Hz: Sets the refresh rate to 60Hz and turns off certain features, such as video capture and preview in Mixed Reality Portal.
 * 90Hz: Sets the refresh rate to 90Hz.

+### What languages are supported in Windows Mixed Reality?

+Windows Mixed Reality is available in the following languages.
+If your PC is set to a different language, you can still use Windows Mixed Reality, but the interface will appear in English (United States), and speech commands and dictation won't be available.

+* Chinese Simplified (China)
+* English (Australia)
+* English (Canada)
+* English (Great Britain)
+* English (United States)
+* French (Canada)
+* French (France)
+* German (Germany)
+* Italian (Italy)
+* Japanese (Japan)
+* Spanish (Mexico)
+* Spanish (Spain)

+The Windows Mixed Reality on-screen keyboard is English (United States) only.
+To enter text in another language, use a physical keyboard connected to your PC.
+You can also use dictation in one of the supported Windows Mixed Reality languages listed above—just select microphone  on the on-screen keyboard.

+Windows Mixed Reality is also available in the following languages without speech commands or dictation features:

+* Chinese Traditional (Taiwan and Hong Kong)
+* Dutch (Netherlands)
+* Korean (Korea)
+* Russian (Russia)

 ### I have questions about my headset hardware.